 - Puppy-Dog Eyes: Several times, but most notably after Alison dies.

-- Put on a Bus: Daniel Sharman went on to become part of The CW's The Originals, so at the end of Season 3, Isaac and Chris Argent travelled to France, where Isaac has been staying since.
+- Put on a Bus: Daniel Sharman went on to become part of The CW's The Originals, so at the end of Season 3, Isaac and Chris Argent travelled to France, where Isaac has been staying since to get a fresh start after Alison's death.

 - Sixth Ranger: Isaac becomes more of this to Scott, Stiles, Allison, and Lydia over the course of Season 3A.
 This development already starts at the end of season two, where unlike Boyd and Erica he decided to stick around and help in the fight against Gerard and the Kanima.